How Can We Help?

 Jennifer “Wood” Woodhull has studied and practiced the Dharma since 1984.
-Many of us are still coping with the aftermath of a global pandemic and its associated social and economic (and sometimes medical) stresses.
 Wood’s close teacher is American-born nun, teacher, and prolific author Pema Chödrön.
 She has also received teachings from the Dzogchen Ponlop Rinpoche, Lama Tsultrim Allione, and other Vajrayāna teachers.

-Wood has taught extensively in her home country of South Africa.
+Wood has taught extensively in both the US and her home country of South Africa.
 She currently volunteers as a chaplain at La Vista Correctional Facility, a women’s prison in Pueblo, Colorado.
 She is an upadhyaya, or Shambhala Buddhist minister, and holds a doctorate in religious studies.
 In addition to her activities with Dharma Works, Wood maintains a private counseling practice based on Buddhist ethics and practices.

 The Dharma Thrives with Your Support.